cartesi/docs/cartesi-rollups/deployment/self-hosted.md

      sunodo deploy --hosting self-hosted
    ```

-  The command generates a Docker image containing the Cartesi rollups node and Cartesi machine.
+  The command generates a Docker image containing the rollups node and machine.
 You will be redirected to a web application to deploy the necessary smart contracts.

   ![img](../../static/img/v1.3/deploy.png)